-Concluding a written supervision agreement is definitely to be recommended for this purpose, and is indeed recommended for all doctoral candidates at TU Dresden in the " Guidelines for Safeguarding Good Scientific Practice, Avoiding Scientific Misconduct and Dealing with Violations The conclusion of such an agreement is also a prerequisite for your membership in the Graduate Academy.
+The conclusion of a written supervision agreement is made obligatory for all doctoral candidates at TU Dresden in the "Statutes for Ensuring Good Scientific Practice, for Avoiding Scientific Misconduct and for Dealing with Violations".
+The conclusion of such an agreement is also a prerequisite for your membership in the Graduate Academy.